 Every student in the College of Management will have an advising hold placed on their record for any upcoming fall or spring semester registration period.
-To have this hold removed, each student will be required to meet with an academic advisor from their assigned advising office before they can access registration.
+To remove this hold, each student will be required to meet with an academic advisor from their assigned advising office before accessing registration.

 The College of Management adheres to university policies, in addition to our own.

 Academic Advising and Advising Holds

 We want to make sure that all CM students are on the right track academically, so we ask that you meet with us each semester before registration to have your Advising Hold lifted.
 You are encouraged to begin making plans in early October (for spring registration) and late February (for fall registration).
 The demand for our advising services increases as registration dates approach, so early planning is highly encouraged.

 The College of Management follows university policy regarding Academic Standing, found on the Registrar’s Office webpage.
 Many students encounter academic challenges while in college, and we want to work together to get you back on track if you experience any difficulty.
 If you are on academic alert, academic probation, or extended probation or returning from dismissal or suspension you will be required to participate in the College's Program for Academic Success Strategies with your academic advisor.
 You will receive more specific information about this program if necessary.

 Information regarding the university policy regarding repeating courses can be found on the Registrar's webpage.

 College of Management Pass/Fail Policy

 The university allows you to take one course each semester on a pass/fail basis, up to a maximum of eight.
 (Mandatory pass/fail courses do not count toward this limit.)
 If the course is successfully completed, a grade of "P" will be earned and the course will be counted toward your graduation requirements, but it will not affect your cumulative grade point average.
 The grade of "F" will count as a failure.

 In the College of Management, the pass/fail option is limited to specific courses.
 CM students CAN take areas of knowledge courses pass/fail, specifically: